osisoft/AVEVA-Adapter-BACnet-Docs/V1/Installation/Install the adapter with Docker for BACnet.md

 # Install PI Adapter for BACnet using Docker

-Docker is a set of tools that can be used on Linux to manage application deployments.
+Docker is a set of tools that you can use on Linux to manage application deployments.
+This topic provides examples of how to create a Docker container with the BACnet adapter.

-**Note:** If you want to use Docker, you must be familiar with the underlying technology and have determined that it is appropriate for your planned use of the BACnet Adapter.
+**Note:** If you want to use Docker, you must be familiar with the underlying technology and have determined that it is appropriate for your planned use of the BACnet adapter.
 Docker is not a requirement to use adapter.

-This topic provides examples of how to create a Docker container with the BACnet Adapter.

 ## Create a startup script for the Adapter

-1. Using the text editor, create a script similar to the following.
+1. Using the text editor, create a script similar to one of the following examples:

 	**Note:** The script varies slightly by processor.